Panasonic TZ100 vs Sony RX10

 Review summary: Panasonic TZ100 vs Sony RX10

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Panasonic TZ100 or the Sony RX10 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).